aizen991/wordpress/README.md

 # quickstart
-Make sure you have already installed both Docker Engine and Docker Compose and you have a domain name point to your machine. navigate to the root of project and execute
+Make sure you have already installed both Docker Engine and Docker Compose and you have a domain name points to your machine. navigate to the root of project and execute

 ### Testing mode
 ```